MahmoudSamir1234/Marketing-Guru-Chatbot/README.md

 This script will evaluate the model on test data and print the performance metrics.

+### Model Performance: Recall

+The recall for the positive class (customers who are likely to churn) is 79%.
+Recall is a crucial metric in this context because it measures the ability of the model to identify actual churners.
+High recall means that most of the customers who will churn are correctly identified, which is vital for taking proactive measures to retain them.

+#### Why Recall is Important

+- **Customer Retention**: Identifying customers who are likely to churn allows businesses to intervene and potentially retain these customers through targeted marketing efforts.
+- **Cost Efficiency**: The cost of retaining a customer is typically lower than acquiring a new one.
+High recall ensures that fewer churners are missed, reducing the overall cost of customer churn.
+- **Business Strategy**: High recall provides actionable insights, allowing businesses to develop more effective strategies for customer retention and satisfaction.

 ### Deploying the API

 Deploy the model as an API with FastAPI: